Innovation Award Recipients 2022

 Longlist, Shortlist, Public Vote - How it works: After each nominating committee member has named their chosen projects, the same experts then vote collectively to reach the top ten.
 Once the shortlist has been determined, you - the delegates - will have your say.
-The entire Classical:NEXT community, made up of more than 4,000 delegates who have attended Classical:NEXT since 2012, have the opportunity to place an online vote to decide the winners of the Classical:NEXT Innovation Award 2019.
+The entire Classical:NEXT community, made up of more than 5,000 delegates who have attended Classical:NEXT since 2012, have the opportunity to place an online vote to decide the recipients of the Classical:NEXT Innovation Award 2020.

 The Classical:NEXT Innovation Award was a new initiative to the 2015 edition, designed to place the spotlight on forward-thinking activities taking place around the world.
 The new award is complementary to already existing industry awards.
 The goal of this honorary prize is to raise awareness about innovative activities going on all over the world.
 The composition of the Nominating Committee (see below) is intended to inform classical music professionals about worthwhile experiments and approaches taking place beyond their own respective national scenes or from locations which receive much publicity.